mrlunchbox777/basic-setup/README.md

 * make sure that git `submodule update --init` gets ran
 * make sure that there is an ssh-key to use
+* todo switch the submodule to https instead of ssh

 ```bash
 curl -1fLsq https://raw.githubusercontent.com/mrlunchbox777/basic-setup/main/basic-setup.sh | sh